GonzaloMB/smartchart_pdf_print_ui5/README.md

 </div>

 ## Starting 🚀
-Creation of UI5 application that consists of a creation form and a table where we will show the records created at the moment, the back-end part is made up of CDS and Odata Service
+This application consists of extending an analytical list page and using third-party libraries to make a functionality that allows printing a smartchart

 ### Pre-requirements 📋